mantidproject/mantid/docs/source/interfaces/HFIR Single Crystal Reduction.rst

 1. A user specifies the range of scan numbers that include all the neutron peaks regardless whether they are single-point measurement or multiple-points measurement.

-2. The user pushes button *Survey* with check box *2theta* .
+2. The user pushes button *Survey*.
 Mantid will load all the SPICE files of the scans.

 3. The users selects *All* single-point-measurement scans by checking *Single Pt Scans*.